Is this tutorial for you?

 ✓ Automated setup (follow the wizard)Steps for Standalone Configuration

-- Create a VE Repository and activate it with a Key.
+- Create a VE Repository and get a Key.

-- Create a VE Project and select the code to analyze:
+- Create a VE Project to analyze your code

 Step 1 – Install a new SQL Server instance, or use an existing one.